Help with school costs

 All local authorities in Scotland provide help with the costs of school clothing for families on low incomes.

-Even if you receive a grant, this may not cover all of the costs of school clothing.
-There may be other sources of help - for example, in some areas there are School Clothing Banks or other charities that can provide help with school clothing for families on low incomes.
+Even if you get a grant, this may not cover all of the costs of school clothing.
+There might be other sources of help - for example, in some areas there are School Clothing Banks or other charities that can provide help with school clothing for families on low incomes.

 If you're issued vouchers for clothing, it may be difficult to find local shops that will accept them.
 If this is a problem, you should contact the local authority.
 The local authority may be able to persuade more shops to accept the vouchers or may decide to issue cash grants instead.